SolarNetwork/solarnode-handbook/docs/users/controls/modbus.md

 ## CSV Configurer

-This plugin also provides a **Modbus Control CSV Configurer** component will appear on the main settings page.
-This component lets you upload a Modbus Control CSV Configuration file to configure all Modbus Control components, without having to use the settings form.
+This plugin also provides a **Modbus Control CSV Configurer** component will appear on the [Settings > Services][services] page.
+This component lets you upload a Modbus Control CSV Configuration file to configure all Modbus Control components, without having to use the [settings](#settings) form.

 <figure markdown>
   ![CSV Configuration example](../../images/users/controls/modbus-control-csv-configurer-settings@2x.png){width=872 loading=lazy}